jslefche/sem_book/docs/07-Latent_variables.md

 Here, the latent variable is indicated by the circle and the single indicator variable $x$ is indicated by the square box, as are all observed variables.
 You'll note a few curiosities compared to observed-variable models.

 First, the direction of causality is reversed from what you might expect: *from* the latent variables *to* the observed variable.
-This is because the indicator variable is an _emergent_ manifestion of the underlying phenomenon represented by the latent variable.
+This is because the indicator variable is an _emergent_ manifestation of the underlying phenomenon represented by the latent variable.

 Second, there is an error $\delta$ associated with the indicator.
 This implies that the indicator is often an imperfect approximation of the latent construct.
 In other words, there are presumably other factors influencing the correlation between the observed and latent variable.